eb-del/mettle/content/Genera/Subgenera/Galateans.md

   -
 ---

-**Galateans**[^gal] are a [[Humans|human]] subrace, known for their outward beauty, sensitivity of emotion, and mysterious origins in chiseled stone.
+**Galateans**[^gal] are a  [[Genera#Subgenera|subgenus]] of [[Humans|human]], known for their outward beauty, sensitivity of emotion, and mysterious origins in chiseled stone.

 # Features
 ## Physiology
-A mysterious subrace of human, Galateans are born from statues baring the human form, particularly that of [[Harthwrichts]] .
+Galateans are born from statues baring the human form, particularly that of [[Harthwrichts]] .
 Galateans emerge indistinguishable from their a regular human, aside from a subtle discoloration pattern on their skin that resembles the veins in their source marble.

  It is impossible to create a Galatean purposefully, as the statues they are born from are often neglected, unseen, and forgotten from memory.
 A Galatean's age at birth depends on that which is depicted by their statue; the statue of a child produces a child, the statue of an adult produces an adult.
 Any damage to a statue is not reflected in the produced individual; as though the newborn Galatean is the perfect image that the original sculptor attempted to capture in stone.
 Statues are often made of noteworthy people, as a result, Galateans often bare a resemblance to some important figure—though they are often quick to find some level of individual expression in their hair, dress, and stylings.